 A pharmacy technician is the first point of contact in a pharmacy and works under the supervision of a pharmacist.
 The demand for pharmacy technicians is projected to grow at a rate of 5% annually.

-If you’re here, having a career as a pharmacy technician has probably crossed your mind, and you might be wondering, “How long it takes to become a pharmacy technician?”
+If you’re here, and having a career as a pharmacy technician has probably crossed your mind, you might be wondering, “How long it takes to become a pharmacy technician?”

 The most important step towards becoming a pharmacy technician is your training.
 So in this article, we’ll look a the different training options and how long it takes to complete them.